Kingsley Amuneke

-Kingsley Amuneke (born 26 July 1980) is a former Nigerian footballer who played as a defender.
+Kingsley Amuneke (born 26 July 1980) Nigerian former footballer who played as a centre-back.

 Football career

 Born in Eziobodo, Amuneke played professionally for two clubs in Belgium and for Landskrona BoIS in the Swedish Allsvenskan.
 He is the younger brother of Emmanuel Amunike, and the older sibling of another footballer, Kevin Amuneke; all three spent some time playing in Portugal.